This post may contain affiliate links. If you click through and make a purchase I will receive a commission at no extra cost to you.

-Homemade ice cream is a real treat and so worth keeping a churn around for (affiliate link: I have this one).
+Homemade ice cream is a real treat and so worth keeping a churn around for (I have this one).
 At our house, we prefer custard-based ice creams because they are rich and creamy without the tendency to ice up as much as lower-fat ice creams.
 In fact, I was raised to think that ice cream without egg yolks wasn’t really ice cream at all – just sweetened frozen milk.

 Homemade Vanilla Ice Cream